chobbs/flux/stdlib/contrib/chobbs/discord/README.md

 Use this Flux Package to send a single message to a Discord channel using a webhook.

-### Basic Syntax
+### Basic Example

-Here's the usage definition for the `discord.send()` function.
+Here's an example definition for the `discord.send()` function.

    //username - string - overrides the current username of the webhook.
     //content - string - simple message, the message contains (up to 2000 characters)
-    //webhook - string generated on discord to post messages to a channel
+    //webhook - string - generated on discord to post messages to a channel

     import "discord"
     import "http"